Pokasana/phase-1-project/README.md

 # Phase 1 Project -  My Favorite Movie List
+This is a work for phase 1 project.
+I focused on keeping the structure as simple as possible to make required features that I added to this app easy to be shown.

 # Feature of the My Favorite Movie List
-- This is a single page app to inroduce my favorite movies to the user
+- Single page app to inroduce my favorite movies to the user
 - There is a list of 10 movies
 - By clicking one of the titles, user can see the minimal information about the selected movie - title, director and the year it went on screen.

-# What are included in the code
-- Data access from a db.json file by using json-server

 # Data and how it is handled
 - Asynchronous data handling by useing JSON